Exchange-traded funds, or ETFs, have existed since 1993, although it took 15 more years for the first actively managed ETF to reach the market.

 3. Horizons COMEX Silver ETF (TSX:HUZ)

 Established in June 2009, the Horizons COMEX Silver ETF seeks to deliver to investors results that mirror the performance of the COMEX silver futures contract for the subsequent delivery month.
-It is denominated in Canadian dollars, and for that reason can in most cases hedge any US dollar gains and losses back into Canadian dollars.
+The silver ETF is denominated in Canadian dollars, and for that reason can in most cases hedge any US dollar gains and losses back into Canadian dollars.

-The Horizons COMEX Silver ETF managed $6,011,996 in assets as of mid-March 2017, and its three-year return on investments is -7.59 percent.
-Its management fee is 0.65 percent, and its portfolio exposure as of March 2017 was entirely in silver for May 2017 delivery.
+The Horizons COMEX Silver ETF manages $21,064,206 in assets, and its three-year return on investments is -0.54 percent.
+Its management fee is 0.65 percent, and its portfolio exposure is currently entirely in silver.

 4. Global X Silver Miners ETF (ARCA:SIL)